smiller123/bento/xv6fs/README.md

 ## Kernel version
 **To compile:**
-First, compile bentofs in a neighboring directory.
+First, compile bentofs in a neighboring directory using the instructions in the bentofs directory.
+Then, in this directory:
 ```
 make
 ```